 While Jones appreciates the awards, her biggest prize is the privilege of sharing time with donors, helping them understand the impact they can have on health care.

 “I volunteer as a fundraiser because there are few sights as heartening as a donor’s eyes lighting up when they learn of the very real, very tangible, and very immediate impact they can have,” says Jones.
 “Our donors understand that they save lives.
 They cry with me when they learn of the needs.
 They smile with me when they hear the success stories.
 In Manitoba, our donors give from the heart and they know how to step up.”

 Jones is excited about upcoming projects at HSC and about the role the Foundation can play.
 As a passionate Manitoban, she is deeply moved by the prospect of making lives better; as an entrepreneur and businessperson, she is excited by the efficiencies and improvements that can be made to the hospital through philanthropy.

 With her businesses running smoothly, Jones is able to carve out time to be a very hands-on Chair, much to the benefit of the Foundation.
-She also enjoys spending time with her husband Mike (“he’s my sounding board and a smart cookie”), and her two adult children: Julia (who lives in the United Kingdom); and Adam (who is attending Arizona State University in Tempe).
+She also enjoys spending time with her husband Mike (“he’s my sounding board and a smart cookie”), and her two adult children, Julia and Adam.

 “Volunteering with the HSC Foundation and working with my fellow Board members and with Jonathon Lyon and his team is a privilege,” says Jones.
 “But the greatest privilege is having a front row seat to the impact of philanthropy.
 We can draw a straight line from the dollars we’ve raised to the lives that have been saved.
 That means a great deal to me.”